Soccer-World-Bradley embodies fighting spirit of U.S. team

 By Julian Linden

-NEW YORK, June 7 Every team has a player who embodies the spirit of the side.
-For the United States, that player is Michael Bradley.
+NEW YORK, April 30 Every team has a player who embodies the spirit of the side.
+For the United States, that player is undoubtedly Michael Bradley.

 The 26-year-old is the heart and soul of a team that has punched above its weight at international level for years but still wants more.